Loading...

 Here are some explanations of the keywords.

-They're here so you can come back to them at any point in the lesson if you need to check anything or if you want a reminder of what one of the words means.
+We're not going to look at them closely now because each one will be explained as we come to it during the lesson here, so that you can come back to them at any point in the lesson if you need to check anything or if you want a reminder of what one of the words means.

 Our lesson today comes in two parts.

-Let's get started with the first part, type of microorganism.
+Let's get started with the first part, type of micro-organism.

-Can you remember the names for these groups of living things?
-In the first group of living things, we have some grass, a yellow carrier flower, a blackberry bush, and some moss.
+In the first group of living things, we have some grass, a yellow kerria flower, a blackberry bush, and some moss.

 Can you remember the name for this group of living things?
-Great, these are all plants.

 In our next group we have a slug, a crab, a rabbit, and a chameleon.

 What group do all of these living things belong to?
-Yeah, this one is animals.

-And finally, we have a couple of types of bacteria, a virus, and some fungi.
+And finally we have a couple of types of bacteria, a virus, and some fungi.

 Can you remember the name for this group of living things?
-These living things are all part of the microorganisms group.

-You can see that word microorganisms is a keyword for today.
+You can see that word micro-organisms is a keyword for today.

-You might remember that microorganisms are very tiny living things.
+You might remember that micro-organisms are very tiny living things.

 They're so small in fact that we usually can't see them with just our eyes and need a microscope to get a good look at them.